Elderly man dies after fall from hospital bed26 Apr 2021 | Nicholas Leahy

-A hospital trust has apologised after a vulnerable 84-year-old man died after he fell out of bed because of staff shortages.
+A hospital trust has apologised after a vulnerable 84-year-old man died due to negligence after he fell out of bed because of staff shortages.

 George Malcolm Gomez, 84, from South Norwood, was admitted to Croydon University Hospital with abdominal pain but fell out of bed because there weren’t enough nurses on duty to supervise him, an inquest heard.

 Representatives from the Trust apologised to Mr Gomez’s family at the inquest and the coroner issued a narrative conclusion that Mr Gomez’s “cause of death was a subdural haemorrhage as a result of a fall from his bed while he was unsupervised on the observation ward at Croydon University Hospital”.
 It was also acknowledged by the hospital that they needed to maintain a higher level of staffing on the ward.

 Mr Gomez’s family are now taking legal action against the Trust for negligence through London law firm Osbornes Law.

 The inquest at the South London Coroner’s Court on April 19, heard that the observation ward where Mr Gomez was placed had three patients including him who were ‘confused’ and should have been given one-to-one care.
 However, only three nurses were on duty on the night Mr Gomez died.
 All of the nurses were agency staff and one of the nurses was on a break while another had to deliver blood when Mr Gomez’s fall occurred.